cjbearman/sim6502test/README.md

 # Functional tests for sim6502
-This is a test package for my sim6502 golang code.
+This is a test package for my sim6502 golang code as found at https://github.com/cjbearman/sim6502

 The test package is entirely based on https://github.com/Klaus2m5/6502_65C02_functional_tests/tree/master, which provides an excellent resource for 6502 assembly code for testing purposes.